dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/applying.md

 #### With From and To

-The following generates a SQL script from the `from` migration to the specified `to` migration.
+The following generates a SQL script from the specified `from` migration to the specified `to` migration.

 ```powershell
 Script-Migration AddNewTables AddAuditTable